The 1955 vintage

 millésime 1955

-The year was scorching with 52 consecutive days without rain.
-Due to the heat, maturation was slowed down.
+In the Bordeaux region in 1955, the year was scorching with 52 consecutive days without rain.
+Due to the heat, maturation was slowed.
 1955 is less renowned than 1953 and 1959, yet it is a very good vintage, structured and concentrated.
-Over time, the wines open up and offer charm and fullness.
+With time, the wines open up and offer charm and fullness.

 “The 1950s were, for the quality of the wines, a decade of the century” according to the Cazes family.
 Odd years leave a wonderful memory.
 In sweet wines, the vintage is remarkable, almost perfect.
 The greatest châteaux are still good today.